How to Add Embed Video in WordPress?

 • Search for the video embedding plugin you want to use (e.g., “Envira Gallery”).

 • After activation, most plugins will add a new menu item to your WordPress dashboard.
-Navigate to this section to configure the plugin settings.
+Go to this section to configure the plugin settings.

 • Depending on the plugin, you may have options to set default video sizes, choose player designs, create galleries, and more.

-• Many plugins provide shortcodes or Gutenberg blocks that you can use to embed videos in your posts and pages.
+• Many plugins provide shortcodes or Gutenberg blocks to embed videos in your posts and pages.

 • In the post or page editor, either enter the provided shortcode or add the specific video block to your content and configure it as needed.